 The WhatsApp GDPR policy pushes responsibility of compliance onto the user, and not WhatsApp themselves, so you have to be aware of the obligations.

-1. Inform the users that you will use this application with them.
+1. Inform users that you intend to use this application with them.

-Before using Whatsapp to process persons’ personal data, you should inform them of the purposes of such treatment.
-The processing in this case can be commercial, informative, confirmation of appointments, a way of communicating or sending data.
-In any case, the data holder must know about the use of this tool and the purpose for which it is foreseen.
+Before using Whatsapp to process personal data, you should inform users of the purposes of such treatment.
+The processing in this case can be:

-2. Ask for consent to process the data in this way.
+2. Establish consent to process the data on WhatsApp.

 To process customers’ data using WhatsApp, it is necessary to inform them and ask for consent.
 The commercial purpose is emphasized here.
-To submit commercial information, it is necessary in accordance to Article 22 of the Spanish Law of Information Society Services (LSSI) to request the express consent of the affected party.
-The express consent is nothing other, but a clear affirmative, informed, free and unambiguous action that yes, they want to receive publicity.
+To submit commercial information, it is necessary in accordance with Article 22 of the LSSI to request the express consent of the affected party.
+The express consent is nothing other than a clear, informed, free and unambiguous answer in the affirmative.

-The customer’s consent will be essential to initiate communications through Whatsapp.
+Customer consent is essential to initiate communications via Whatsapp.

 Ask yourself these questions to know if you really comply with the new GDPR when using Whatsapp with your customers:

-- If you send advertisments, do you have the express consent of persons?
+- If you send advertisments, do you have the express consent of users/clients?

 - Do you ask for the consent of the parties concerned before including them in a group?